rudism/dotplan-online/README.md

       - `timestamp` - when this plan was created
    - `404` if no plan found
    - `301` redirect if domain SRV record indicates plan is on a different dotplan provider
+      - This is optional for servers to act as relays, in practice the client should look up the SRV record itself
 - `POST /verify/{email}` - verify PGP signature of a plan
    - request json data:
       - `pubkey` - ascii armored public PGP key to verify the signature with